 - We take extra steps to try to ensure the quality of the steel pipes before they are accepted as parts of our pipeline.
 Newly manufactured line pipe is inspected before leaving the mill, as it is being welded and prior to operation to ensure it is ready to be placed into service.

 Plains has adopted a number of practices that exceed regulatory requirements when we construct new pipelines.
 We routinely evaluate and employ new construction techniques that can lessen the impact of construction or lower the risk of future incidents.
 Where a pipeline route crosses sensitive areas—such as significant water crossings or cultural resources—horizontal directional drilling or boring is often used to bury the line dozens of feet below the surface.
 This allows the surface to remain undisturbed and further reduces the likelihood of an incident during the operation of the pipeline.

 Plains’ primary business involves the transportation and storage of crude oil and natural gas liquids.
 Greenhouse gas (GHG) compound concentrations in crude oil and natural gas liquids are very low.
-The bulk of Plains’ potential GHG emissions are associated with our natural gas storage and transportation assets.
+The bulk of Plains’ potential GHG emissions are associated with our natural gas processing and storage assets.
 A small portion of our potential GHG emissions are associated with hydrocarbon combustion in engines such as truck engines, pump engines, generator engines and combustion-based emission control devices.
 At the limited number of asset locations where GHG emissions meet reporting thresholds, Plains complies with the associated measuring and reporting requirements.